museum4punkt0/Trompe-Loeil-AR/README.md

 In XCode select your iPad and hit run.

 Might anything go awry consult the documentation here: https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing

+## Using the App
+1. User points his/her iPad at the painting.
+The iPad’s camera scans the painting and points of interest (POIs) appear on top of that painting – in shape of a soap bubble, floating in front of the painting.
+There are minimum two, maximum four POIs for each painting.

+2. User taps on a bubble and content will be triggered.
+There are two types of content – text and audio.
+In addition to that there are special interactions, which enable visitors to explore the painting in unique ways, such as opening and closing the triptych or revealing the x-ray examination of a painting.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.